Jasic incident

 The Jasic incident (佳士事件 (Jiāshì shìjiàn)) was a labour dispute in Pingshan District, Shenzhen of the Guangdong province of the People's Republic of China between labour organizers and Chinese authorities that lasted from July to August 2018.

 The dispute began on 27 July 2018 when a group of workers of Jasic Technology Co., Ltd., dissatisfied by low pay, poor working conditions, and long shifts sought to form a trade union.
 Jasic responded to the workers petition by firing the employees.
 This sparked weeks of protests by factory workers in Shenzhen, as well as student members of the Jasic Workers Solidarity Group and other sympathizers.
 The protests consisted of public demonstrations, labour strikes, and direct action, and have been described as being largely Marxist and Maoist in nature.

+After a time of protests, on 24 August 2018, the police raided the activists' apartment and arrested about 50 people on the spot.
+In the months that followed, activists across the country who had been involved in protests were interrogated by the police, and left-wing societies in universities were disbanded or reorganized.

 Background

 Jasic Technology Co., Ltd. was founded in 2005 and later listed on the Shenzhen Stock Exchange, the company is chiefly involved in the fabrication of various welder and welding products.
 The company has factories in Shenzhen, Chongqing, Chengdu and other locations, including the Shenzhen plant which employs about 1,000 people.
 Pan Lei serves as chief executive officer (CEO) of Jasic, along with CFO Xia Ruyi, and board secretary Rui Li.
 However, AsiaNews reports that workers complained that working conditions at the factory had deteriorated severely and that wages, as well as social security and housing funds, had been cut, and the company treated them "like slaves".

-Guangdong Province in China was notable for implementing the Guangdong model pursued by Politburo member Wang Yang, which emphasized privatization and reduction in state spending over social welfare programs.
-The Guangdong model stood in opposition to the Chongqing model employed by now incarcerated Chinese politician Bo Xilai, whose governance employed expanded state spending, increased social welfare spending, and the promotion of socialist culture.

 With the introduction of capitalist reforms by Deng Xiaoping many party hardliners and Maoists have been critical of the reform citing them as being "revisionist" and anti-socialist.
 After 1989 Tiananmen Square protests and massacre, university students have generally been supportive of the reforms.
 As economic growth stagnates and income inequality grows within China more students have begun to express interest in far-left politics, particularly that of Marxism and Maoism.
 Protestors stated they were influenced primarily by May Fourth Movement of 1919 in China.

+Despite the introduction of many national-level laws to protect labor rights since 2000, workers' rights in China remain poor for many.
+The workers' movement as a protest movement has been further suppressed since 2015.